curv3d/curv/OpenSCADbis.md

 based on a year of public feedback.

 What I learned was:
-* The OpenSCAD2 proposal turns off some members of the community because it deprecates 3 namespaces in favour of 1 namespace.
+* The OpenSCAD2 proposal is disliked by some members of the community because it deprecates 3 namespaces in favour of 1 namespace.
   Some people have adopted programming idioms that require 3 namespaces, and don't want to give up those idioms.
 They also don't want to be locked out of new language features.
-* Other members of the community want the ability to write all of their new code using a single namespace, and don't want to be forced to continue dealing with 3 namespaces.
+* Other members of the community want the ability to write their new code using a single namespace, and don't want to be forced to continue dealing with 3 namespaces.
 * The OpenSCAD2 design is not compatible with some old code in Thingiverse.